-How to Visit Barrio Chino: Chinatown in Buenos Aires
+How to Visit Barrio Chino: Chinatown, Buenos Aires

 The imposing arch below marks the entrance at the intersection of Juramento and Arribeños streets, across the street from the Belgrano C train station.
 It only occupies about four blocks of Arribeños and branches off this main artery in each direction for a block or two.